 | Weight | Heavier | Lighter |

-Both gauges serve important roles, but choosing the wrong one can lead to overheating, power loss, or equipment damage.
+Both 10 and 12awg serve important roles, but choosing the wrong one can lead to overheating, power loss, or equipment damage.

 A 10 gauge extension cord is designed for applications that demand higher amperage and consistent power delivery.
 Because of its thicker conductors, it is better suited for situations where safety margins matter.